 Honeywell security systems can be found in countless homes and businesses in the U.S. Honeywell acquired the Pittway Company in 1999, along with its subsidiary, Ademco home security systems.
-Ademco security has continued to grow, and is one of the best-known brands in the security industry.
+The Ademco security brand has continued to grow, and is now one of the best-known in the security industry.

 Honeywell has roots dating back to the late 1800’s, and has grown and branched out into many residential, commercial and industrial areas.
 Besides security equipment, it provides many diverse products and services including thermostats, air cleaners and filters, humidifiers, and aerospace parts.

 For residential use, Honeywell security products include alarm and video surveillance equipment.

 Honeywell alarm systems are available with hardwired and wireless options to meet almost any home security need.

 Honeywell video systems include cameras and digital video recorders (DVR’s) as well as mounts and housings.